jakeb91/cobloaf-engineering/docs/blog/posts/20250109-isbgpsafeyet.md

 103.21.244.0/22
 ```

-As you can see, Cloudflare state that `103.21.244.0/22` is a valid network that all peers should be accepting from their network, however they aren't announcing this route, only `103.214.244.0/24` is.
+As you can see, Cloudflare state that `103.21.244.0/22` is a valid network that all peers should be accepting from their network, however it's not RPKI signed and nor are they announcing this route, only `103.214.244.0/24` is being announced (which is also not RPKI signed).

 ---

 ## Conclusion

-So my tone in this article may indicate to you that I have a problem with what Cloudflare is doing here - and you would be right to think so.
+So my tone in this article may indicate to you that I have a problem with what Cloudflare is doing here — and you would be right to think so.

 - Am I against RPKI Signing? _Certainly not._
 - Am I unhappy that Cloudflare is intentionally breaching known peering conventions to manufacture outrage amongst users about RPKI, many of whom don't know any better? _A little bit._

-But really my problem is that a website called [isbgpsafeyet.com](https://isbgpsafeyet.com) will tell anyone in the world that any BGP AS is safe as long as it blocks or filters two Cloudflare IPv4 / IPv6 Addresses, whilst failing to explain how the tool is working and what other methods of security Cloudflare are intentionally circumventing in the process to facilitate the functionality of the tool.
+But really my issue is that a website called [isbgpsafeyet.com](https://isbgpsafeyet.com) will tell anyone in the world that any BGP AS is safe as long as it blocks or filters two Cloudflare IPv4 / IPv6 Addresses.
+It does this whilst failing to explain how the tool is working, nor what other methods of security Cloudflare are intentionally circumventing in the process to facilitate the functionality of the tool.

 At best, it is rather disingenuous in my opinion.

-So, Is BGP _Really_ Safe Yet just because Cloudflare say it is? :smile: